Richard de Clare, 6th Earl of Gloucester: Death and legacy

 Richard died at John de Criol's Manor of Asbenfield in Waltham, near Canterbury, on 14 July 1262 at the age of 39.
 On the following Monday, he was carried to Canterbury where a requiem mass was sung; his body was then transported about 45 mi to the canons' church at Tonbridge and interred in the choir.
 From there it was taken to Tewkesbury Abbey and buried on 28 July 1262, with great solemnity in the presence of two bishops and eight abbots in the presbytery at his father's right hand.
 Richard's own arms were: Or, three chevronels gules.

 Richard left extensive property, distributed across numerous counties.
 Details of these holdings were reported in a series of inquisitions post-mortem that took place after his death.

 Family

 Richard had no children by his first wife, Margaret de Burgh.
-By his second wife, Maud de Lacy, daughter of the Surety John de Lacy and Margaret de Quincy, he had:
+By his second wife, Maud de Lacy, daughter of the Surety John de Lacy and Margaret de Quincy.
+They had: